Al-Masudi: Travels in lands beyond Islam

-al-Mas'udi and the Abbasids
+al-Masʿudi and the Abbasids

-Lunde and Stone have provided the English reader with a fluent translation of some three-quarters of al-Mas'udi's material on the Abbasids from the Muruj al-dhahab.
+Lunde and Stone have provided the English reader with a fluent translation of some three-quarters of al-Masʿudi's material on the Abbasids from the Murūj al-dhahab.
 This is in the form of more than two hundred passages, many of these containing amusing and informative anecdotes.
 The very first one recounts the meeting of al-Mansur and a blind poet unaware of the identity of his distinguished interlocutor.
 The poet on two separate occasions recites praise poems for the defeated Umayyads to the Abbasid caliph; al-Mansur good naturedly rewards him.

 There is the tale (p.
 28 ff.) of the arrow that landed at al-Mansur's feet with verses inscribed in each of the three feathers and along the shaft causing him to investigate the unjust imprisonment of a distinguished notable from Hamadan.
 There is the story of the singer Harun al-Rashid asks to keep singing until the caliph falls asleep.
 Then a handsome young man arrives, snatches the lute from the singer's hand and shows him how it really should be done.
 On awakening Harun is told of this and suggests his singer had a supernatural visitation.
 Al-Mas'udi quotes the lines (five in English) of this remarkable song.

 These anecdotes provide glimpses of other aspects of these prominent people, sharing, actually, greater realization of their humanity and the human concerns of their officials and ordinary subjects.
 One of the more interesting passages is the account of the symposium held at the home of Harun al-Rashid's famous vizier Yahya the Barmakid on the topic of love.
 A dozen leading thinkers provide their definition of love and then a thirteenth, a Magian judge, speaks at greater length on that theme.